 10 Quick and Easy Healthy Food Tips to Integrate into Your Next Meal

 Eating healthy can be challenging, yet a healthy diet has been scientifically proven to provide numerous health benefits for the mind, body, and soul.
 Eating healthy does not have to be difficult or time-consuming.
-A small change a day will set you on the path to developing healthy eating habits.
+A small change each day will set you on the path to developing healthier eating habits.

-- Meal Prep.
 Doing some prep work for the week will help save time and ease some of the stress of cooking.
-Some quick and easy foods to prep include quinoa, brown rice, or sweet potatoes that are great for throwing into a salad or using as side dishes.
+Some quick and easy foods to prepare for the week include quinoa, brown rice, and sweet potatoes—all are great for throwing into a salad or using as a side dish.

 - Bake or Roast Instead of Grilling or Frying.
 Frying or grilling food may form potentially toxic compounds that have links to several diseases, including cancer and heart disease.
 Baking, broiling, simmering, or slow cooking are better cooking options for your health.

 - Choose Whole Grain.